teodorazhelyazkova/Student-Registry-App/README.md

-Sample project to practice my CI/CD Pipeline Jenkins knowledge.
+This is a sample project, that I've used while learning how to setup CI/CD Pipelines in Jenkins.